This is Part 3 of 3

 The blog series covers the use cases directly served by the Qubole–Snowflake integration.
 The first blog discussed how to get started with ML in Apache Spark using data stored in Snowflake.
 Blog two covered how data engineers can use Qubole to read data in Snowflake for advanced data preparation, such as data wrangling, data augmentation, and advanced ETL to refine existing Snowflake data sets.

-Data lakes provide the advantage of storing massive amount of data at an affordable cost, in any format and without worrying about the schema, because the schema is decided upon reading.
+Data lakes provide the advantage of storing massive amounts of data at an affordable cost, in any format and without worrying about the schema, because the schema is decided upon reading.
 Because of the cost-effectiveness of data lakes, there is never any need to throw away or archive the raw data.
 It is always there should any of users want to revisit it.

 A successful big data analysis requires more than just the raw data in the data lake.
-It requires good, high-quality data specific for the different business need.
+It requires good, high-quality data specific to the different business needs.
 That involves taking the raw data that has been ingested in the data lake, altering and modifying files as needed, and preparing it to make it consumable for analysis.
 Data Engineers need to create new datasets combining, refining, and massaging the raw data in the data lake.
 Since the amount of data in the data lake is massive, Data engineers rely on cluster computing frameworks with in-memory primitives, like Spark that make the advanced data preparation run faster and the process easier

 The Snowflake-Qubole integration allows customers to derive business-specific data sets using Spark and store them in a scalable and performant Snowflake virtual data warehouse.
-The combination of Snowflake and Qubole allow customers to bring the data lake and the data warehouse together for all data, all analytics and all access
+The combination of Snowflake and Qubole allows customers to bring the data lake and the data warehouse together for all data, all analytics, and all access

 The diagram below explains how data engineers can do advanced data preparation in Apache Spark using external data and write it into Snowflake.